storacha/w3filecoin-infra/docs/architecture.md

   link TEXT PRIMARY KEY,
   -- CAR Size
   size number NOT NULL,
-  -- Source where the content can be fetched from source JSONB NOT NULL,
+  -- Source where the content can be fetched from.
+  -- It includes an array of { bucketName: string, bucketRegion: string, key: string, bucketUrl?: string }
+  source JSONB NOT NULL,
   -- Timestamp
   inserted TIMESTAMP WITH TIME ZONE DEFAULT timezone('utc'::text, now()) NOT NULL